bradleyhc/MS1-portfolio/README.md

 The deployment was initiated following the below process:

-1. Within GitPod, files were committed and pushed to Github to create the initial commit
+1. Within GitPod, files were committed and pushed to GitHub to create the initial commit.
-1. In the GitHub repository, the GitPage was setup - first by clicking 'settings' at the top of the repo
+1. In the GitHub repository, the GitHub Pages was setup - first by clicking 'settings' at the top of the repo.
-    1. Scroll to GitHub Pages, create new
+    1. Scroll to GitHub Pages, create new.
-    1. Select the master branch and root folder settings, and ensure that 'enforce HTTPS' is checked
+    1. Select the master branch and root folder settings, and ensure that 'enforce HTTPS' is checked.
-1. Save the GitHub Pages and after a page refresh, the link is available
+1. Save the GitHub Pages and after a page refresh, the link is available.
-1. The site takes 5 - 10 minutes to pull through
+1. The site takes 5 - 10 minutes to pull through.
-1. After the site has been successfully deployed, each page is then tested against the development version to identify discrepancies such as styling errors or broken links
+1. After the site has been successfully deployed, each page is then tested against the development version to identify discrepancies such as styling errors or broken links.

 The development environment exists within GitPod and all code is created, edited and pushed from the GitPod site.